 The states where quakers are legal but with restrictions include:

-- Maryland: Quaker ownership is allowed as long as owners have no intent to release these birds.
+- Maryland: Quaker ownership is allowed as long as owners have no intent to release them.

-- Nebraska: The state considers quakers as wild birds that are kept in captivity.
+- Nebraska: The state considers quakers to be wild birds kept in captivity.
 Ownership is permissible only if owners have a Captive Wildlife Permit.

 - New Jersey: Quaker ownership is permissible only after acquiring a permit from the New Jersey Division of Fish and Wildlife.
 However, this permit is issued only if owners can prove they meet certain criteria for safe ownership of this potentially harmful species.

 - Nevada: Quaker ownership is allowed.
-However, owners are not allowed to release them into the wild.
+However, owners aren’t allowed to release them into the wild.

-- North Carolina: Quaker ownership is permitted, but some counties have restrictions on these birds.
+- North Carolina: Quaker ownership is permitted, but some counties restrict these birds.

 - Ohio: Quaker ownership is permitted only if the bird’s wings have been clipped.

 - Rhode Island: Quaker ownership is permitted, with some restrictions.
-Owners will require a permit if they wish to keep these birds as pets.
+Owners will require a permit to keep these birds as pets.

-- Virginia: Quaker ownership, sale, and breeding are considered legal so long as the birds are bred in captivity.
+- Virginia: Quaker ownership, sale, and breeding are legal as long as the birds are bred in captivity.
 They must be close-bonded using a seamless band.

-- California: Quaker ownership is prohibited.
-This includes importation and sales.
+- California: Quaker ownership is prohibited, including importation and sales.

 - Connecticut: Quaker ownership is prohibited as of March 1st, 2012.
 This also includes breeding, selling, or transporting these birds.